sauravafripoli/Apri-Decolonising-Development-LR-Tool/Readme.md

 ## Project Description

-The **2D Publication Manager** is a web-based interactive tool designed to visualize and manage academic and policy literature related to the concept of "Decolonising Development."
+The **Publication Manager** is a web-based interactive tool designed to visualize and manage academic and policy literature related to the concept of "Decolonising Development."
 This application provides a dynamic platform for researchers, practitioners, or anyone interested in this discourse to explore and analyze publications based on their conceptual positioning along defined axes.

 ### Key Features: